 Walking in Running Shoes

 We walked our first Camino after coming to Europe following a hiking season in Nepal.
 It was summer and Campbell decided to walk in his road running shoes rather than in his trekking boots.
 He has done a lot of running in the shoes (more than 1000 km) blister-free.
 He walked in his running footwear, thin running socks, and his Asics road running shoes.
-Affter a couple of very long days (over 30 km) he got the worst blisters he has ever had and by the end of the Camino, the shoes were completely destroyed.
-We know some people that run the Camino and they do so in their running shoes but running and walking is different especially walking with a heavy backpack.
+This was the wrong choice of footwear.
+After a couple of very long days (over 30 km) he got the worst blisters he has ever had.
+By the end of the Camino, his feet and the shoes both were destroyed.
+Walking and running are very different, especially long walks with a heavy backpack.

 Good socks for the Camino

 We are firm believers in Merino wool socks, this is a game changer.
 Hiking many thousands of kilometers on a variety of budgets we have used probably about every kind of sock you can imagine.
-Nothing comes close to merino wool socks.
+Nothing comes close to Merino wool socks.
 They are simply fantastic at keeping your feet dry and blister-free.
 They just take much longer to start smelling bad than even the fanciest synthetic hiking socks.
-DARN TOUGH and MERIWOOL make excellent quality merino wool socks.
+DARN TOUGH and Danish Endurance make excellent quality Merino wool socks.

 The pretty half of Stingy Nomads, responsible for all our land adventures (hiking, climbing, walking the Camino) and following them write-ups.
 Alya loves walking since she was a child, she prefers to walk 1000 km with a backpack rather than to do a 10 000 km road trip (actually any road trip).
 Alya is a big fan of Latin America, the Spanish language, and dancing.
 Every time we go away she desperately misses our dog Chile.